 Globally, ransomware remained the top threat in the first half of the year, and in India, the total ransomware threats stood at 12.98 percent, the second-highest in Asia after China.

-Working with third parties to gain access to targeted networks, the cybercriminals used advanced persistent threat tools and techniques to steal and encrypt victims’ data, the findings showed.
+The findings showed that when working with third parties to gain access to targeted networks, the cybercriminals used advanced persistent threat tools and techniques to steal and encrypt victims’ data.

 “The first step towards effectively mitigating cyber risk is understanding the scale, complexity, and specific characteristics of the threat landscape,” said Vijendra Katiyar, Country Manager, India, and SAARC, Trend Micro.

-Cryptocurrency miners became the most detected malware, having surged ahead of WannaCry and web shells in recent months, the report said.
+The report said that cryptocurrency miners became the most detected malware, having surged ahead of WannaCry and web shells in recent months.

 The total number of online banking malware detected by Trend Micro in India was 4,497 in the first six months of 2021.